AntonioTorres23/OpenGL_Notes/PBR Lighting.md

 We now know mostly what's going on, but what still remained a big unknown is how exactly we're going to represent irradiance, the total radiance $\Large{L}$, of the scene.
 We know that radiance $\Large{L}$ (as interpreted in computer graphics land) measures the radiant flux $\Large{\phi}$ or light energy of a light source over a given solid angle $\Large{\omega}$.
 In our case we assumed the solid angle $\Large{\omega}$ to be infinitely small in which case radiance measures the flux of a light source over a single light ray or direction vector.

-Given this knowledge, how do we translate this into some of the lighting
+Given this knowledge, how do we translate this into some of the lighting knowledge we've accumulated from previous notes?
+Well, imagine